Frequently Asked Questions

 Which news organizations can join?

-Only established news organizations that produce a majority of original journalism, commit to accuracy and inclusion, correct their mistakes and adhere to public service as their central mission can join.
+Only established news organizations that produce a majority of original journalism, commit to accuracy, multiple perspectives, correct their mistakes and adhere to public service as their central mission can join.
 User-generated content and discussion can be a component of the site, but not the sole purpose.
-Sites produced by individuals or solely meant to provide a platform for individual journalists or writers also don’t qualify.

 Can small, independent news companies use the Trust Indicators?